Structure, Functionality, and Bioceramics - Design Principles for High Performance

 ax2.set_xlabel('Temperature (°C)', fontsize=11)

-ax2.set_ylabel('time (hours)', fontsize=11)
+ax2.set_ylabel('Time (hours)', fontsize=11)

 ax2.set_title('Contour Map', fontsize=12, fontweight='bold')